willwybrow/counters-and-cards/rules.md

 **Spell** cards represent a single instance of a magical capability your character possesses.
 Play a card from your hand to cast that spell.
 Like Actions, each Spell has an Action Cost, and a Spell can only be played if the player has sufficient Actions to cast it.

 **Orison** and **Cantrip** cards are variations of Spell cards that are returned to your hand after casting.

-A spell's cast time is its action type.
-Therefore a spell with a casting time of Full-round cannot be cast in the same turn as a Move action is taken.

 A Spell has a Duration, as noted in the top-right corner of the card.
 If a Spell's duration is Instantaneous, it is cast immediately and does not have any lingering effects.
 If a Spell's Duration is Concentration, the Spell may last for as long as its caster is able and willing to Concentrate on it.
 If a Spell's Duration is Rounds, it lasts a number of combat rounds (detailed in the card's description).